 C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students?
+Does your institution require or recommend l a general l college-preparatory program i or degree-seeking students?

-☐ Require
+Require

-Recommend
+\boxtimes Recommend

 Neither require nor recommend

 C5.
 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.